ihmeuw/vivarium_research/docs/source/models/intervention_models/lipid_based_nutrient_supplements/index.rst

 We will consider two concepts of SQ-LNS services, including coverage and utilization:

-- **Coverage:** *access* to the intervention (such as living in an area where SQ-LNS products are available and in use).
+**1. Coverage:** *access* to the intervention (such as living in an area where SQ-LNS products are available and in use).
 This will be determined by coverage scale-up algorithms in the concept model document.

 Possible coverage values include: